learnmerust/arise/README.md

 ### Arise

 Run a process "forever".
-Run a process and spawn it when it dies.
+Run a process and spawn it (with arguments) again when it crashes or dies.

 ### Install
 `cargo install arise`